All posts

 Is the ChatGPT Apps runtime API fully documented by OpenAI?

-No. The official OpenAI documentation covers only about two-thirds of the actual runtime API.
-Undocumented fields include callCompletion, downloadFile, notifyEscapeKey, requestModal, streamCompletion, and more that enable additional functionality.
+No. The official OpenAI documentation covers only about two-thirds of the actual ChatGPT App runtime API.
+Undocumented fields include callCompletion, downloadFile, notifyEscapeKey, requestModal, streamCompletion, and more.
+Sunpeak helps you work with both documented and undocumented APIs.

 What is the correct architecture for a ChatGPT App?

-Structure your app according to MCP concepts: an App contains one or more Resources (UI pages/views), and each Resource can have one or more Tools (API actions).
+Structure your ChatGPT App according to MCP concepts: an App contains one or more Resources (UI pages/views), and each Resource can have one or more Tools (API actions).
 This architecture aligns with how ChatGPT expects to interact with your app.
+Sunpeak enforces this structure by convention.

 How do I avoid caching issues when developing ChatGPT Apps?

-Use sunpeak for development, which includes hot module replacement (HMR) and automatic cache-busting.
+Use sunpeak for ChatGPT App development, which includes hot module replacement (HMR) and automatic cache-busting.
 Sunpeak appends unique identifiers to Resource URIs on every build, eliminating the need for manual cache invalidation.

 Undocumented APIs include callCompletion, streamCompletion, downloadFile, uploadFile, notifyEscapeKey, requestModal, requestCheckout, openExternal, sendFollowUpMessage, and more.
-These may change without notice but enable powerful features.
+These may change without notice but enable powerful features in your ChatGPT App.
+Sunpeak exposes many of these through its React hooks.

-Should I use the official OpenAI example apps as reference?
+Should I use the official OpenAI example apps as a reference for ChatGPT App development?

 Be cautious with the official openai-apps-sdk-examples.
-They don't use all platform globals and don't use the apps-sdk-ui React component library.
-Consider using sunpeak instead, which provides up-to-date, production-ready patterns.
+They don't use all platform globals and don't use MCP Apps.
+Consider using sunpeak instead, which provides up-to-date, production-ready patterns for ChatGPT App development.